aws-solutions-library-samples/guidance-for-developing-infrastructure-as-code-templates-from-architecture-diagrams-on-aws/README.md

 ```bash
 cdk deploy --all --require-approval never
 ```
+### 7. Upload API Key
+In the AWS Console, navigate to Secrets Manager and copy your Perplexity API key to the newly created Secrets Manager secret named 'ApiKeySecret'.

 ## Deployment Validation
 Open CloudFormation console and verify the status of the template with the name starting with “A2C”.